iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 - Last Updated: 2021-10-18

 ## Overview
 Allows to request revocation of an issued [verifiable credential](https://www.w3.org/TR/vc-data-model/), either by the holder or a trusted-party.
-If the revoker is unable to revoke the credential themselves, they may delegate the revocation to a different issuer, in which case they take on the role of trusted-party in their request.
+If the revoker is unable to revoke the credential themselves, they may delegate the revocation to the issuer, in which case they take on the role of trusted-party in their request.

-Note that the exact method of revocation is unspecified.
-The typical procedure is to revoke the verification method with the key used to sign the credential, causing subsequent verification attempts of the credential revocation to fail.
-However, implementors may instead choose to follow an alternative procedure such as [RevocationList2020](https://w3c-ccg.github.io/vc-status-rl-2020/).

 ### Relationships
 - [revocation-options](./revocation-options): this may be preceded by the the [revocation-options](./revocation-options) protocol for the [trusted-party](#roles) to discover the available [`RevocationInfo` types](#RevocationInfo).
 - [presentation](./presentation): this may include a [presentation](./presentation) by the [revoker](#roles) to request additional information, such as the entire credential being revoked or authorization information.

 ### Example Use-Cases
-- A member of an organisation asks the organisation to revoke their membership
+- A member of an organisation asks the organisation to revoke their membership.
 - A subsidiary of a company asks central to revoke a credential concerning one of their customers.

 ### Roles
 - Trusted-Party: has the authority to request the revocation of verifiable credentials.
 May also be the holder of the credential but not necessarily.
-- Revoker: able to revoke the key used to sign a verifiable credential.
+- Revoker: able to revoke the verifiable credential.
 May also be the [issuer](https://www.w3.org/TR/vc-data-model/#dfn-issuers) of the credential but not necessarily.

 ### Interaction